 The third experiment, Art Chat, tackles a different challenge - making art museums more interactive.
 The tool lets users pause educational videos about famous artworks and ask questions in real-time.
 "Why does the sky swirl in The Starry Night?" or "Why does Hopper's Nighthawks feel so lonely?"
 Google Gemini provides immediate answers without interrupting the viewing experience.

-These experiments arrive as tech giants race to find practical applications for their AI investments beyond enterprise software. has been pushing AI-powered social features, while focuses on device-based AI assistance.
+These experiments arrive as tech giants race to find practical applications for their AI investments beyond enterprise software.
+Meta has been pushing AI-powered social features, while Apple focuses on device-based AI assistance.
 Google's approach - using AI to gamify learning - could signal a new front in the consumer AI wars.